wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 - time to ACK
 - time to ACT
-- time to inform customers with the statuspage
+- time to inform customers, e.g., with the statuspage
+- interval of updates on the progress

 Important: